Matt Pavelich: Career in the NHL

 He retired after 23 years and 1,727 regular-season games, second only to Neil Armstrong.
 He also officiated 245 playoff games, second only to John D'Amico.
 He also worked seven Stanley Cup Finals.

 After that, Pavelich became the NHL's supervisor of officials for referee-in-chief Scotty Morrison.

-In 1987, Pavelich was the first linesman inducted into the Hockey Hall of Fame.
+In 1987, Pavelich was inducted into the Hockey Hall of Fame.

 On January 24, 1979, Pavelich refereed the first period of the game between the New York Rangers and the Washington Capitals.
 This was because the scheduled referee for the game Bruce Hood, was unable to make it to the Capital Centre in time, arriving late and taking over the referee chores at the start of the second period.

 Pavelich is in his ninth season with the United Hockey League.
 He served the league as a Supervisor of Officials as well as the Director of Player Discipline for the first half of the 1998-99 season.